The-Marcy-Lab-School-Assignments/swe-mod-1-review-assignment-2-NaomiS-ara/src/short-response.md

 - Part A: What will `grandTotal` equal after this code runs?
 - Part B: Explain what the `0` at the end of the reduce method does.
 Why is it important?
 - Part C: Walk through what happens in the FIRST iteration of reduce:
   - What is the value of sum?
   - What is the value of order?
   - What gets returned?

 ### Response 4

-Your response...
+Part A: grandTotal will equal 135, which is the sum of all total values in the orders array (45 + 23 + 67).

+Part B: The 0 is the initial accumulator value for sum.
+It ensures that the reduction starts from a known number and prevents unexpected behavior, especially if the array is empty or contains non-numeric values.

+Part C: sum starts at 0 because it is the initial value passed to reduce. order is the first object in the array: { id: 1, total: 45 }.
+The callback returns 45, which becomes the new value of sum for the next iteration.